etkaar/srcds/README.md

 # SRCDS
 Script to manage one or multiple instances of Source Dedicated Servers (SRCDS), such as CS:GO or TF2.
-Written in DASH ([Debian Almquist Shell](https://wiki.archlinux.org/title/Dash)) to offer POSIX compliance.
+Written in Dash ([Debian Almquist Shell](https://wiki.archlinux.org/title/Dash)) to offer POSIX compliance.

 ## 1.0 Notes